Would you like to make 2024 a successful year for your projects? I’m sure you do — it’s kind of expected for us in project delivery roles.

 People respond instinctively to body language, words, tone and enthusiasm: if my verbal and physical cues indicate that I am uninspired and unmotivated, then why would I expect my team to have pep in their step and a passion for what they are doing?

-For me, my best self starts by prioritising the routines that bring about my best performance.
+For me, my best self starts by prioritizing the routines that bring about my best performance.
 This means putting my health (physical and mental), fitness and family first, even when everyone else is throwing their own problems in my direction.
 It’s only when I have this in hand that I can really start to relate to my team on a personal level, find out what makes them tick, and truly lead by example.

 To be more successful in the coming year, the most important thing you can do is to learn how to calculate critical path by hand.